Helping engineers eliminate repetitive work

 “So I got the idea to create a printer that works without ink.”
 An idea that throughout the years would turn into a growing business.

 Working side by side with professors from the TU Delft, Ven developed an inkless printer concept that uses controlled burning, or carbonization.
-This process changes the color of the paper eliminates the need for ink or any other consumables.
-It was all theoretical until he met Arnaud van der Veen, now co-founder, at a ‘Ready to startup’ course at YES!Delft.
+This process changes the color of the paper, which eliminates the need for ink or any other consumables.
+It was all theoretical until he met his co-founder Arnaud van der Veen.
 The two decided to team up and lay the foundation of Tocano and their product, Inkless.

 “When we started the company, our main goal was to build an inkless printer that has the same properties as any conventional printer,” Ven says.
 “We had a benchmark of reaching the speed and quality of [existing] printers on the market.”